 The status of children legislation in New South Wales for example makes it clear that if any relatives of an ex-nuptial child including their parents, die without a valid will (intestate), the ex-nuptial child is entitled to inherit.
 See subsection (2) of section 8, ‘Rights of exnuptial children and their relatives on intestacy’, Status of Children Act 1996 (NSW).

-If an ex-nuptial or illegitimate child dies without leaving a will, the status of children legislation and other legislative amendments provide for their relatives (parents, any children of the ex-nuptial child) to take the deceased ex-nuptial child’s property in accordance with the intestacy rules.
+If an ex-nuptial or illegitimate child dies without leaving a will resulting in an intestacy, the status of children legislation and other legislative amendments provide for their relatives (parents, any children of the ex-nuptial child) to take the deceased ex-nuptial child’s property in accordance with the intestacy rules.
 From the same source above as an example, sub-section 8(3) of the Status of Children Act 1996 (NSW) states that:

 (3) If an exnuptial child dies intestate in respect of all or any of the child’s real or personal property,any relative of the child (including a parent of the child) is entitled to take any interest in that property that the relative would have been entitled to take if the parents of the child had been married to each other when the child was born.